GTM Engineering

 Mid-market RevOps platform

-The insight here: the original rubric over-indexed on firmographic fit while under-weighting behavioral signals that actually predicted conversion.
+The original rubric over-indexed on firmographic fit while under-weighting behavioral signals that actually predicted conversion.
 Once the team rebalanced toward engagement, reps stopped chasing accounts that looked good on paper but showed no buying intent.
-Those numbers held up because the rubric mirrored what the data already knew: involved buyers close faster.

 Enterprise FinTech compliance SaaS

-The company faced long sales cycles and surprise stall-outs during legal review.
-Historical analysis showed deals accelerated whenever companies had a new regulatory deadline.
-They added a regulatory trigger column worth 15 points and synced it with third-party intent signals.
-Pipeline velocity rose, and the win rate improved.
+Long sales cycles and surprise stall-outs can cluster around legal review.
+Historical analysis showed deals accelerated when companies had a new regulatory deadline.

 The regulatory trigger created a forcing function that competitors couldn't match.
-Because the trigger sat in its own column, sales could filter for deadline deals and sprint, keeping the rest of the rubric intact for accounts without time pressure.
-This modular approach allowed the team to test trigger effectiveness without disrupting their core scoring logic.
+Because the trigger sat in its own column, sales could filter for deadline deals and sprint, keeping the rest of the rubric intact.

 Coordinating ICP scoring across channels